FowlerLab/starcall-workflow/readme.md

 phenotyping steps this may apply to them too.
 With these tasks many tiles can be run in parallel.

 If you do not want to worry about the individual tiles you shouldn't need to, the splitting and merging are all taken care of by the pipeline.
-Simply adding `_seqgrid` or `_phenogrid` into the filename will cause the input images to be split up and merged at the end of the pipeline.
-However if you do want to inspect the different tiles or request a single tile the format is quite simple, each well directory such as `well1_seqgrid5` will contain directories `tile00x00y` up to `tile05x05y`.
+Simply adding `_grid` into the filename will cause the input images to be split up and merged at the end of the pipeline.
+However if you do want to inspect the different tiles or request a single tile the format is quite simple, each well directory such as `well1_grid5` will contain directories `tile00x00y` up to `tile05x05y`.
 Each of these directories will hold the same files that a normal well directory would, such as `raw_pt.tif`, `cells_mask.tif`, or `features.cells.csv`.

-If you request a single tile output file such as `output/well1_seqgrid5_phenogrid5/tile02x02y/features.cells_full.csv`, the pipeline will only generate the output files for that specific tile.
-However it will still run all tiles through the sequencing section of the pipeline, because as explained above the sequencing grid needs to be merged back together before a phenotyping grid can be split.
-If you only want to run one tile through both processing steps, you would request `output/well1_seqgrid5/tile02x02y/features.cells_full.csv`.
+If you request a single tile output file such as `output/well1_grid5/tile02x02y.features.cells_full.csv`, the pipeline will only generate the output files for that specific tile.
+However it will still run all tiles through the sequencing section of the pipeline, because as explained above the segmentation grid needs to be merged back together before a phenotyping grid can be split.
-By not specifying a phenotype grid, the sequencing grid is never merged together and only the tile you requested is processed.
-The result of this is that this resulting file can never be merged back together into a final file for the whole well because a phenotyping grid was never created for it.

 #### Phenotyping options